-Direct aerial port operations including management of fixed and mobile air terminals
+- Direct aerial port operations including management of fixed and mobile air terminals

-- Bachelor's Degree; undergraduate academic specialization in logistics management, economics, management, business administration, computer science, information management systems, finance, accounting, engineering or industrial management is desirable.
+- Bachelor's Degree; undergraduate academic specialization in petroleum or chemical engineering, computer and information science, information management systems, engineering, finance, accounting, aeronautics, aviation technology or inventory management is desirable.

 - Commission as an officer in the Air Force Reserve

 - For those without a prior military service commission, successful completion of the eight-week Officer Training School at Maxwell AFB, AL is required